A Language Anchor-Guided Method for Robust Noisy Domain Generalization: Introduction

 Existing domain generalization (DG) approaches have predominantly focused on aligning feature distributions or disentangling spurious factors using data-driven methods~\cite{wang2021survey}.
-However, these techniques often struggle when label noise is prevalent or when the data lack clear domain-invariant cues~\cite{Nigam2020ICDIS}, leading to rapid degradation in network performance as noise intensity increases.
+While these techniques have paved the way for significant advances, they often encounter considerable difficulties when label noise is prevalent or when data lack distinct domain-invariant cues~\cite{Nigam2020ICDIS}, leading to rapid degradation in network performance as noise intensity increases.
 This challenge is further exacerbated in large, overparameterized networks that are prone to memorizing spurious correlations, thereby amplifying errors.
 Indeed, estimates suggest that 8\% to 38.5\% of real-world data may suffer from label corruption, undermining the generalizability of models that fail to distinguish genuine signals from incidental patterns \cite{Song2022survey}.
 Although some DG algorithms inherently exhibit robustness to label noise, in general cases they lack performance superiority compared to empirical risk minimization (ERM) baseline \cite{qiao2024understanding}.
 Consequently, understanding how to boost robustness against both domain shifts and noisy labels remains a pressing goal in building truly reliable artificial intelligence systems.